Poetry & Lyrics

 Bilge & Beachcomber Maybe the prebirth experience of swimming in amniotic fluid, or an innate sense that our bodies are 60% water, or even some million-year-old almost memory of humanity’s ancestral origins in the fathomless ocean, who knows?
 But whatever the reason, the human race has a love-hate-fearful-longing fascination with water of all kinds.
 By growing up boxed between a mountain, two nearby rivers and the ocean, spending countless hours on the beach, swimming in the sea or fishing and playing along the river banks, my own relationship with water is both complex and profound.
 How about you? |

+poem.
 Alternately Bilge & Beachcomber. |

-The musical accompaniment is a piece called Afon Clacamas
+accompaniment is a piece called Afon Clacamas

 (The Clackamas River).
-I wrote it one Sunday morning waiting for an
+I wrote it one Sunday

-overlooked the magical, eddying river, teaming with salmon.
-The
+room overlooked the magical, eddying river,

-instrument used is a set of hybrid Welsh Bagpipes made by John Tose,
+of hybrid Welsh Bagpipes made by John Tose,

 Preseli, West Wales.
-Preseli area is itself magical and was the source
+Preseli area is itself

-of the Blue Stones, mysteriously transported to Salisbury Plain, for
+mysteriously transported to Salisbury Plain, for

 ritual use in the construction of Stonehenge.